Deltares/SFINCS/docs/developments.rst

 * New advection scheme 'advection_scheme = upw1' > new default!
 Old implementation still available as 'advection_scheme = original'.
 * Option to include 2D component of friction term 'friction2d = true' > new default!
 Old implementation still available as 'friction2d = false'.
+* New Python setup tools HydroMT-SFINCS release v1.1.0 > highly recommended to use this new version!
-* New subgrid methodology including wet fraction as in Van Ormondt et al. (2024, in review), only available through net netcdf input file, recommended!
+* New subgrid methodology including wet fraction as in Van Ormondt et al. (2024, in review), only available through net netcdf input file through new HydroMT-SFINCS version, recommended!
 Old implementation still available when providing the original binary file, then all wet fractions are assumed to be 1.
 * Upgraded coupled and integrated stationary wave solver 'SnapWave' including Infragravity wave energy balance following Leijnse et al. (2024).
-* New recommended default combination that with new advection scheme: alpha=0.50, theta=1.0, advection=1 (is now always 2D), viscosity=1
+* New recommended default combination that with new advection scheme: alpha=0.50, theta=1.0, advection=1 (is now always 2D), viscosity=1.

 Other changes: